Joseph Evans & Sons, Pump Makers, Wolverhampton, England.

 Series: 670 "A" General Service version, gunmetal fitted.

-This is the smallest duplex pump manufactured and is believed to have originated from a gas works in the Midlands area.
+This is the smallest duplex pump manufactured and is believed to have originated from a gas works in the Midlands area or possibly the tar works of the Midland Tar Distillers at Oldbury, Wolverhampton.
 It is a gunmetal fitted pump, with bronze piston rods, gunmetal lined pump barrels, gunmetal buckets and seats with brass springs and valves.
 The side arms are telescopic comprising a solid rod sliding within a tube to maintain parallel motion.

 Duplex horizontal 4x4x4, No.29798, 1936, East Greenwich Gas Works